evilsocket/opensnitch/wiki/Rules.md

 - If you select multiple lists on the same rule, bear in mind that the connections you want to match must [Read this disccussion to learn more](https://github.com/evilsocket/opensnitch/discussions/877#discussioncomment-5247997)

-- Rule precedence: When a connection is attempted, OpenSnitch evaluates each of the defined rules in the rule name's alphabetical order (since v.1.2.0).
-As soon as it encounters a  Deny/Reject rule or an _Important_ ([x] Priority) rule (since v1.2.0) that matches the connection, that rule will be immediately selected as the effective rule.
+Rule precedence: When a connection is attempted, OpenSnitch evaluates each of the enabled rules.
+The rules are sorted in the alphabetical order of rule names (since v.1.2.0).
+OpenSnitch goes through the list and as soon as it encounters a  Deny/Reject rule or an _Important_ ([x] Priority) rule (since v1.2.0) that matches the connection, that rule will be immediately selected as the effective rule.
 If no such rule is found, then the last non-Important Allow rule that matched will be selected.
 If no rule matched, it shows a pop-up dialogue, or applys the default action if that's not possible.
-- If a disabled rule is selected to be the effective rule for a given connection, the default action is applied. **This means disabling a rule ends up with a different filtering behavior than deleting it.**

 - In the following example, the Deny rule takes precedence over the Allow rules:
 ```